ccmdi/MetaTag/README.md

 # MetaTag
-This is a tool designed to take simple latitude/longitude JSON's and add various Street View metadata to them.
+This is a tool designed to take simple latitude/longitude JSON's and add various Google Street View metadata to them.
 This includes:
 * Temporal data
 	* Date
 	* Time